Human Papillomavirus (HPV) is a common virus that many people will be exposed to at some point in their lives.

 Most people are not aware that they have the virus—they do not have any symptoms at all and can unknowingly spread it to others .

-HPV has multiple subtypes, many of which are essentially harmless, don’t cause significant problems and resolve on their own.
+HPV has multiple subtypes, most of which are essentially harmless, don’t cause significant problems and resolve on their own.

 Some subtypes cause genital warts-unsightly growths that can appear on the penis, scrotum, anus, vagina or labia.